nashville-software-school/front-end-curriculum/02-html-101/README.md

 + If floated left or right, will automatically become a block-level element, subject to all block characteristics
 + Is subject to the vertical-align property

 The easiest way to picture an inline element is to think of it as a box that acts like text.
 What happens, for example, to text that’s not separated by other elements?
 It flows one letter after the other.
 If you put an inline element next to text, it will flow next to that text just like another piece of text.
-`<a>, <span>, <b>, <em>`
+Examples: `<a>, <span>, <b>, <em>`

-1. Commenting your code
+## Commenting your code

 ## Dive Deeper into HTML
 ### Required Reading